 Engineering as an Invitation to Wonder

 At BAM!, engineering isn’t a single subject.
 It’s an invitation to endless exploration, play, and creativity!
-Whether your child is imagining a chain reaction in a Rube Goldberg machine, troubleshooting robot code, or crafting a Minecraft world, they’re building critical thinking, persistence, and joy in discovery.
+Whether a child is imagining a chain reaction in a Rube Goldberg machine, troubleshooting robot code, or crafting a Minecraft world, they’re building critical thinking, persistence, and joy in discovery.

-Ready to see your young engineer in action this summer?
+Parents, ready to see your young engineer in action this summer?
 Dive into our full lineup of STEM courses and find a week that will spark curiosity, creativity, and confidence.

 EXPLORE SUMMER CAMPS